 Exam Syllabus

 The syllabus of the exam is specially designed to check whether the potential candidates appearing in the exam possess the right attributes.
-To score well in each section, being familiar with the SNAP exam pattern is not suffice.
+To score well in each section, being familiar with the SNAP exam pattern is not sufficient.
 Thus, the candidates should thoroughly go through the curriculum of each section.
 Tabulated below are the 3 sections of the exam and the associated topics:

 Sections | Major topics |